 - Install in new construction or retrofit a conventional HVAC setup

 - Extremely quiet: There’s only an indoor unit and it’s about as loud as a refrigerator

 - Minimal maintenance is needed

 - Indoor components have a lifespan of about 25 years

 - Ground loop components last 50 years or more

 While a geothermal heat pump is a larger upfront investment than other HVAC systems, with tax rebates and energy savings the system can pay for itself in as little as 5 years.

 Geothermal Heat Pumps We Carry

 We carry a variety of geothermal heat pumps.
-Contact us today to discover your options and receive a free quote.
+In the Des Moines and Ankeny area, contact us today to discover your options and receive a free quote.